Daniyal Mirza: Death and fate of his sons

 Daniyal, who suffered from severe alcoholism, died of delirium tremens on 19 March 1605, aged 32.
 Akbar had previously attempted to cure his addiction by restraining his access to alcohol.
 However, the prince's servants continued to smuggle it to him concealed in gun barrels.
 They were arrested afterwards by Khan-i Khana, who had them beaten and stoned to death.
 The emperor was deeply affected but unsurprised by his son's death, having gotten reports from the Deccan that prepared him for the news, which he received with resignation.
 Akbar himself died soon after, in October of that year.

 Daniyal left three sons and four daughters.
 His nephew Shah Jahan, having seized the throne following the death of Jahangir, had ordered Daniyal's two sons, Tahmuras and Hushang, be sent "out of the world" on 23 January 1628.
-On 2 February 1628, they were executed together with Daniyal's younger nephew Shahryar, who had been Queen Nur Jahan's favourite for the throne, and with the puppet emperor Dawar Bakhsh, whom the vizier and Nur Jahan's brother Asaf Khan had crowned as a placeholder until Shah Jahan had arrived.
+On 2 February 1628, they were executed together with Daniyal's younger nephew Shahryar, who had been Queen Nur Jahan's favourite for the throne, and with the puppet emperor Dawar Bakhsh, whom the vizier Asaf Khan had crowned as a placeholder until Shah Jahan had arrived.

 Family

 His mother

 The name of Daniyal's mother is not stated in Akbar's biography, the Akbarnama, which only records that she had died in 1596.
 The Tuzk-e-Jahangiri, the chronicle of Daniyal's brother Jahangir, identifies her, along with the mother of Sultan Murad, as royal concubines.
 The Tawarikh-i-Selim, an unverified purported autobiography of Jahangir, names her as one 'Bibi Mariam' (not to be confused with Mariam uz-Zamani).

 Orientalist Henry Beveridge believed, given that Daniyal was fostered with the wife of Raja Bharmal, that the prince was related to her through his mother.
-Alternatively, historian Shireen Moosvi identified his mother as being Bibi Daulat Shad, one of Akbar's named concubines.
-Daulat Shad is historically recorded to have had two daughters by Akbar; Shakr-un-Nissa Begum and Aram Banu Begum.